 RunCam Swift 2 Review

 RunCam has updated the Swift.
-Therefore, a microphone and an On Screen Display were added.
-The sensor remains the same.
+They have added a microphone and an On Screen Display (OSD), while retaining the same sensor.
 Even if the OSD is very simple, it is a real enrichment and great new feature.
 Here is an overview of the new Runcam Swift 2.

 Where to buy